About the Master of Biotechnology Program

 First semester includes courses in molecular approaches to biotechnology as well as commercializing innovations, pairing you with a faculty supervisor.
 In second semester you’ll write and present your research proposal, and in third semester you’ll work on your research project.
 You may choose to extend your project to a fourth semester — supported by a stipend.

-The full-spectrum training you receive in this program draws on the expertise of two University of Guelph departments:
+The full-spectrum training you receive in this course-based Master's program draws on the expertise of two University of Guelph departments:

 Department of Molecular & Cellular Biology